hhd-dev/hhd/readme.md

 HHD replicates all functionality of HandyGCCS for the Legion Go, so it is not required.
 In addition, it will break HHD by hiding the controller.
 You should uninstall it with `sudo pacman -R handygccs-git`.

+You will see the following in the HHD logs if handygccs is enabled.
 ```
               ERROR    Device with the following not found:                                                                                                                          evdev.py:122
                        Vendor ID: ['17ef']